Convergence Rate of Efficient MCMC with Ancillarity-Sufficiency Interweaving Strategy for Panel Data Models: Conclusion

 Third, although the theoretical results are asymptotic, the simulation study confirms that the ordering predicted by Corollary 1 holds even for small panels \(e.g., N=10\).
 This robustness extends the practical applicability of the method, which has been successfully applied in empirical studies across finance \cite{Nakakita_2021}, marketing \cite{Saito_2024}, and sports analytics \cite{nakakita2023hierarchical}.

 Regardless, several aspects require further exploration beyond the scope of this study.
 As the present analysis focused on the simplest baseline specification, incorporating additional regressors or increasingly complex hierarchical structures may influence certain quantitative aspects; however, the qualitative ordering between SA and AA will likely remain robust.
-Extending the theoretical framework and sampler to nonGaussian panel models, such as panel logit or probit, will substantially enhance their empirical applicability.
+Extending the theoretical framework and sampler to non-Gaussian panel models, such as panel logit or probit, will substantially enhance their empirical applicability.
 Finally, many real-world datasets exhibit cross-sectional heterogeneity and rich temporal dynamics.
-Adapting the proposed approach to time-series hierarchies, especially those common in financial econometrics, is a promising future research direction.
+Adapting the proposed approach to time-series hierarchies is a promising future research direction.